duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-ask to leave the set of validators two sessions after
+Request to leave the set of validators two sessions later.

 #### go_online - 1